2026 CAPI Interns

 Background

-Since 2003, CAPI's Internship Program has funded more than 150 Canadian students and graduates to complete international internship placements with partners across the Asia-Pacific region.
+Since 2003, CAPI's Internship Program has funded over 200 Canadian students to complete international internship placements with partners across the Asia-Pacific region.
 Some of them have gone on to complete graduate work, or have returned to the region to work, and many of our former interns remain engaged with the Centre through our alumni and peer mentorship initiatives, research opportunities, and CAPI events and projects.

 • UVic field(s) of study: